Maryland’s Sports Wagering Law

 Sports Wagering Regulations

 Sports Wagering Licensing

 The 17 entities named in the Sports Wagering Law are now able to submit applications for their licensing investigations.
-A date when other entities may submit their applications has not been determined.
+A date when other entities interested in applying may submit their applications has not been determined.
 See the Sports Wagering Licensing page for additional information.

 Sports Wagering Application Review Commission (SWARC)

 Maryland Lottery and Gaming maintains a catalog of events and wager types that are approved for use by licensed sports wagering operators.
 Click here to download an Excel file of the catalog (Last updated May 18, 2022).

 The following are frequently asked questions about the Sports Wagering Law’s structure and licensing process: